 Statistically, the biggest reason customers will abandon their shopping cart is due to unexpected shipping fees.

 You can avoid this by clearly displaying your shipping costs, and I would recommend having a flat rate fee (even if there are conditions on that flat rate).

 Also display any shipping incentive, such as ‘free shipping for orders over $100’.

-Most online stores display this information in a small header right at the very top of the home page, as Babiators does.
+Most online stores display this information in a small header right at the very top of the home page.
 (Make sure you check what this looks like on mobile as well as desktop!)

 11. Display further information in the footer

 It’s common practice to find further information in your footer menu.
 Because it’s common practice, customers expect to look there for this information.
 Make life easy for them by doing what they expect.

 Information to link to in your footer menu includes: